 Dr Shane O’Hanlon is a consultant in geriatric medicine.
-He was Deputy Honorary Secretary from 2015-16 before going in to be Honorary Secretary.
-Here he discusses the Deputy Honorary Secretary 2018 - 2019 vacancy.
-The closing date for expressions of interest is midnight on 30 September 2018.
+He was Deputy Honorary Secretary from 2015-16 before going on to be Honorary Secretary.
+Here he discusses the Deputy Honorary Secretary 2019 vacancy.
+The closing date for expressions of interest is midnight on Friday 14 June 2019.

 If you’re thinking “That’s not for me” then allow me to persuade you otherwise!
 We are all extremely busy in our clinical roles and loath to take on anything extra.
 But some opportunities offer more in return for the time you invest, and this is one.

 Ok, why should I even think about applying?
 We need you!
 The BGS counts on its members to help shape the future of the Society; across the four nations hundreds of people help out every year in varying ways.
 One of the nice things about this role is that you get to know who does what all across the UK, and you support the Hon Sec (who is the lynchpin) in helping to make sure that the work flows to and from the right people.
 This often involves inviting people to respond on behalf of the BGS to policy consultations from bodies such as NICE, the GMC and the Royal Colleges.

 Policy?
 Hmmm… I know, lots of clinicians feel an aversion to getting involved in policy work.
 It seems slow-moving and far removed from our clinical job.
 But it’s vital that the BGS has a voice on many important agendas (such as social care funding, deprivation of liberty, delayed transfers of care…) and policy is actually fascinating!
 I regret not getting involved earlier - you really can make a difference.
 For example there is the great opportunity of meeting with politicians to help influence their decisions.
 Our policy submissions are valued by those who receive them and usually help shape important reports.